omaracrystal/angular-workshop/readme.md

 The **ng-app** directive denotes the beginning of an application, and everything inside its tags will have access to binding.
 In other words,

-[`ng-app`](http://docs.angularjs.org/api/ng/directive/ngApp) turns ordinary HTML into an Angular application
+[`ng-app`](http://docs.angularjs.org/api/ng/directive/ngApp) turns ordinary HTML into an Angular application.

 [Data binding](https://docs.angularjs.org/guide/databinding): `ng-model` binds an HTML element to a value / model.
 The binding is bi-directional.
 [MVVM](http://en.wikipedia.org/wiki/Model_View_ViewModel)

 Double curly brackets denote Angular expressions: ```{{ an angular expression }}``` - this is not HandleBars.
-Angular does not require a 3rd party templating system required like Ember does.
+Angular does not require a 3rd party templating system required like Ember and some other libraries do.

+Watch this [short tutorial](https://egghead.io/lessons/angularjs-binding) on the basics of data binding with angular expressions.

 More on [directives](http://docs.angularjs.org/guide/directive).
 Directives [cheat sheet](http://www.cheatography.com/proloser/cheat-sheets/angularjs/)